 Debt Mediators Australia is known for debt solution expertise and effectively helping people, as featured in the media.
 Presenting an accurate picture of what we see every day is our responsibility.
 We deal with the realities of personal financial problems on a daily basis, from debt collector harassment to repossessions and other family troubles.
-This is why we’re considered a trusted authority in field, and called on to report about debt related issues.
+This is why we’re considered a trusted authority in the field, and called on to report about debt related issues.

 The Today Show chats with Debt Mediators about aggressive debt collectors and ways to deal with those overdue debts.
 One of our senior debt advisors gives Lisa Wilkinson and the Today Show viewers some practical tips for staying afloat when those debts start getting on top of you.
 For a free consultation about your options in dealing with your debts, call us today.